makrai/notes/koromilas-21-multimod-emo-survey.md

 # Abstract

-* This work reviews the SOTA in multimodal speech emotion recognition (SER)
+* we review the SOTA in multimodal speech emotion recognition (SER)
 * focusing on audio, text and visual information
 * new, descriptive categorization of methods, based on the way they handle the inter-modality and intra-modality dynamics in the temporal dimension: